flatcar-archive/flatcar-docs/docs/reference/developer-guides/sdk-modifying-flatcar.md

 Even though main is smoke-tested in nightly builds, it might occasionally be broken in subtle ways.
 This can make it harder to track down issues introduced by actual changes to Flatcar.

-* Release **tags** signify speficic (past) releases, like "stable-2905.2.4" or "beta-3033.1.1".
+* Release **tags** signify specific (past) releases, like "stable-2905.2.4" or "beta-3033.1.1".
 Tags are created in release branches.
 * Release **branches** only use major numbers and might contain, on top of the latest release tag, changes for the next upcoming release.
   Branches follow the pattern "flatcar-[MAJOR]".
   Following the tag example above, "flatcar-2905" would contain all changes of major release version 2095 up until stable-2905.2.4, and might contain changes on top of 2905.2.4 slated for a future 2905.2.5 release.